A terrific way to foster connection and safety, belonging, and mattering in your culture is for the CEO to have lunch with small groups of…

 Dan Enthoven, CMO of Enkata, has a good way to think about this, “People's productivity has peaks and valleys, and everyone has days when they have a hard time getting things done.
 Improvements come from identifying and changing problematic patterns of behavior, not from triggering alarms every time someone does something out of policy.”

-found only 13% of employees are actively engaged at work and most employees lack the motivation to try to achieve goals.
+A recent Gallup poll found only 13% of employees are actively engaged at work and most employees lack the motivation to try to achieve goals.
 By using an employee engagement app and giving employees the resources and tools they need to achieve those goals will increase motivation and give you insight into how well they are doing their jobs.

 This can be a difficult metric to measure but it is based more on frequency and the information gathered from conducting it.
 Check in with employees, as individuals and in a team setting.

 Find out where they see themselves in the future of the company and what their goals are.
 In addition to in-person meetings, consider using an employee app to digitally collect and gauge employee feedback.
 When you can align your goals with theirs it will contribute to everyone’s happiness and therefore improve employee culture.

 Taking care of your employees is an easy way to increase the total amount of engaged employees in your company.
 But, as some companies have seen, perks are great but don’t always add up to the most engaged employees.
 Dr. Jim Harter, Gallup’s “engagement Jedi”, says of measuring employee benefits against employee engagement,

 “When people work too many hours, don’t have enough vacation time or are expected to look at emails after normal work hours the data shows their stress levels increase significantly.
 But we’ve discovered that employees who have the right work environment, and who are truly engaged in their work, really manage that stress.

 Quality of work is directly linked to the effectiveness of an employee.
 This can be measured by the amount of rejected or incomplete work an employee produces.
-When employees are engaged, their quality of work are always at high levels.
+When employees are engaged, their quality of work improves.